Keychain: As a collectible item

-The most popular focused keychain collections are advertising, souvenir, monument, popular characters and nostalgia-related items.

-Collectors display and store their keychains in several different ways.
-Some collections are small enough that the collector can place all of their keychains on their standard key ring.
-Some larger collections can be stored and displayed on dowels, cork boards, tool racks, on large link chains, in display cases, hung on walls, displayed on Christmas trees.
-Some collections are large enough that entire rooms are dedicated to the keychain collection.

 According to Guinness World Records, the largest collection of keychains consists of 62,257 items, achieved by Angel Alvarez Cornejo in Sevilla, Spain, as verified on 25 June 2016.
 His collection began at the age of 7.
 Due to the tremendous size of his collection he now stores his keychains in his garage and a rented warehouse.
 The previous record holder was Brent Dixon of Georgia, United States with the largest collection of keychains, at 41,418 non-duplicated ones.

-Keychains don't hold their value as well as other collections.
-A standard keychain that was purchased for five dollars new may only be worth less than a dollar once it has been owned regardless of condition.